 The load ratings shall be reported as ASD or LRFD.

-ASD Factor of Safety and LRFD Resistance Factors for the respective load ratings based on cyclic loading test shall be used in accordance with applicable testing standard.
-For all editions of FM 1950, the ASD safety factor (Ω) shall be less than 2.0 and the LRFD Resistance Factor (ϕ) shall be no greater than 0.70.
+ASD Factor of Safety and LRFD Resistance Factors for the respective load ratings based on cyclic loading test shall be used in accordance with the applicable testing standard.
+For all editions of FM 1950, the ASD safety factor (Ω) shall be no less than 2.0, and the LRFD Resistance Factor (ϕ) shall be no greater than 0.70.

 The cyclic load tests shall be conducted in accordance with Section 5.3.4 of this criteria.
 The LRFD load rating (Ru) shall be determined in accordance with Section 5.4.3 of this criteria.